Digital-Anthropic/cloud-labs/terraform/theory/README.md

 ##### Importance of Reproducibility and Rollbacks

 Before IaC, managing rollbacks was hard and error-prone.

-It was challenging to keep track of the tiny bits and pieces that were changed manually, making it difficult to revert to a previous state reliably.
+It was challenging to keep track of the tiny bits and pieces that were changed manually, making it difficult to revert to a previous state reliably.With IaC,

-With IaC, you can leverage version control systems like Git to track changes to your infrastructure configurations over time.
+you can leverage version control systems like Git to track changes to your
+infrastructure configurations over time.

 This enables you to:

 - Easily roll back to previous versions of your infrastructure configurations.
 - Reproduce specific infrastructure states for debugging, testing, or auditing